 38. Subsequently, the mental faculty that is our mind ceases to produce thoughts that enable our insight.

-39. When this occurs, we lose the total capacity of intellect with its imminution.
+39. When this occurs, we lose the total capacity of intellect with its imminution and vitality.

 40. Henceforth, without thought, there no actual knowledge nor wisdom to base the principle of logos.

-41. The greatest gift to the mind is the non-variable purity of thought.
+41. It is not a meiosis to state that the greatest gift to the mind is the non-variable purity of thought and its development.

-42. And it is the one thing that is boundless in organisation.
+42. And it is the one thing that is boundless in organisation and notability that we ascribe to its attachment.

-43. What we can assume to be definite in it can be indefinite in substance.
+43. What we can assume to be definite in it can be indefinite in its main substance.

 44. Nothing of a thought can be presumed to be accurate, if we do not use reason and logic.